 Starting a small business pressure washer can be achieved with minimal investment in equipment and training, but the job requires physical and business skills.
 Put into operation the pressure washer itself takes only a few minutes, but the skill required to safely and effectively clean the different surfaces can only be had through experience or training.
 In many states, you get a contractor’s license and show your educational experience and claims.
 Acquires training company working for a pressure washing or taking certification courses in schools of continuing education or trade.

 1. Create a plan for your pressure washing services.
 The plan does not have to look professional, but must detail all aspects of your pressure washing business.
 It includes equipment and supply lists, types of customers, pricing, commissioning and operation and anticipated expenses necessary capital.
 Visit the website of the “US Small Business Administration” for the business plan and free information for commissioning.

-2. Requests a local business license in the county clerk’s office and state tax registration and license procurement offices of your state revenue department and regulation business if applicable.3.
+Requests a local business license in the county clerk’s office and state tax registration and license procurement offices of your state revenue department and regulation business if applicable.3.

 4. Buy a suitable vehicle, supplies and equipment pressure washing or use your own.
 A pressure washing equipment and supplies varies according to the services offered and can be found at hardware stores or houses cleaning supplies.
 Whenever possible, buy locally to develop business relationships that may lead to client referrals.